qshan/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 on the build host which will hold build outputs from Vivado and other tools.
 This location can be overridden by specific build farm hosts (see ``build_farm_hosts`` description).

-The ``build_farm_hosts`` argument section provides a list of IP addresses (and ``localhost``) that can be used for builds.
-IP addresses must follow `Fabric syntax guidelines <https://ploxiln.github.io/fab-classic/usage/execution.html#hosts>`_.
+The ``build_farm_hosts`` argument section provides a list of host names that can be used for builds.
+Host names must follow `Fabric syntax guidelines <https://ploxiln.github.io/fab-classic/usage/execution.html#hosts>`_.
-An example of a list of IPs to run builds on is as follows:
+An example of a list of hosts to run builds on is as follows:

 ::